Hatchpad/node-snowman/README.md

 The basic idea is that a data payload will be maintained by the "Snowman".
 Each "snowball" can accumulate data.

+This allows you to create a step by step (one line per step) execution block.

 ## Installation

 `npm install @hatchpad/node-snowman --save`